spiral/security/README.md

 * Role association to permission are based on a given rule (by default `ALLOW`)
 * Code must check Actor access using `GuardInterface`, permission and operation context

+> Module does not include ability for Role inheritance, such functionality must be implemented on higher level (see Albus).

 Example:
 --------
 ```php